lambdaclass/concrete/ROADMAP.md

 Done when: a new user can format, build, run, test, diagnose, inspect, and debug small Concrete programs with predictable commands and useful errors.

+The first six items are the **Phase 8 core slab**.
+Build them before the external-validation trial, medium real-workload examples, or any contract/VC syntax that depends on collections, bytes/text/path, or project layout.
+The rest of Phase 8 stays after that slab in the same linear queue.

+1. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated interface summaries.
+2. Add a minimal project model before full packages: `Concrete.toml` fields for name, entry points, tests, policies, assumptions, source roots, build profiles, target profiles, oracle manifests, and evidence gates.
+The file must make authority, assumptions, runtime-check policy, and proof policy visible; it must not become an ambient hidden configuration channel.
+3. Add `concrete test`: discover and run user tests, example tests, expected-failure tests, interpreter-vs-compiled differential tests, snapshot tests, oracle tests, and policy/assumption gates through one command.
+4. Improve diagnostics for parser, resolver, type checker, ownership, linearity, capability, unsupported-construct, and codegen/interpreter mismatch errors: every diagnostic has a source span, reason, and next action.
+5. Define strings, bytes, paths, and OS strings: `Bytes` for raw data, `Text` for validated UTF-8, and `Path`/`OsString` for OS-native boundaries.
+Specify literals, ownership, slicing, indexing, formatting, conversions, parser/JSON interaction, diagnostics, and test output.
+No implicit lossy conversion.
+6. Define the collections story: fixed arrays, slices, dynamic `Vec`, maps, buffers, parser cursors, and which collections require `Alloc` or other capabilities.
-1. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
+7. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
 Formatting must not churn semantic fingerprints.
-2. Improve diagnostics for parser, resolver, type checker, ownership, linearity, capability, unsupported-construct, and codegen/interpreter mismatch errors: every diagnostic has a source span, reason, and next action.
-3. Add basic LSP/editor diagnostics early: parse/type errors, capability
-   summaries, hover for inferred types, and jump-to-definition.
-Deeper proof/evidence LSP features remain in the later editor phase.
-4. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated interface summaries.
-5. Add `docs/GRAMMAR.md`: LL(1) grammar, reserved keywords, attribute syntax,
+8. Add `docs/GRAMMAR.md`: LL(1) grammar, reserved keywords, attribute syntax,
    contract syntax, `ghost`/`assert`/`assume`, iteration syntax, and negative parser fixtures.
 This is a syntax reference, not a language-design committee.
-6. Add plain type aliases before the larger stdlib/examples slab:
+9. Add plain type aliases before the larger stdlib/examples slab:
    `type Digest = [u8; 32]`, `type Tag = [u8; 16]`, etc. Aliases must be
    transparent to layout, extraction, and proof unless explicitly declared as a future opaque/newtype form.
 This is an ordinary readability feature, not a proof abstraction.
-7. Decide user-facing loop control before broad parser/service examples:
+10. Decide user-facing loop control before broad parser/service examples:
    `break`, `continue`, and whether labeled loops exist.
 The decision must state how each interacts with bounded-loop analysis, cleanup/defer, contracts, and runtime-safety obligations.
 If deferred, examples should use explicit state flags or early returns instead of hidden control flow.
-8. Close the match/pattern ergonomics gap before broad `Result`/`Option` and protocol-decoder work.
+11. Close the match/pattern ergonomics gap before broad `Result`/`Option` and protocol-decoder work.
 This is one compound usability block: algebraic data types are already in the language, so the pattern language must be expressive enough to use them without stacks of boilerplate matches.